dsoellinger/teaching/WS_2022/Image_Processing/PS/Assignment_1/Exercise_Sheet_1.md

 - Choose an arbitrary RGB image, load the image (e.g. using PIL) and visualize the image using Matplotlib

-- Convert the image to the HSV color space and modify (increase / decrease) it's channels.
+- Convert the image to the HSV color space and modify (increase / decrease) its channels.
 How does changing the different channels affect the resulting image?

 - How do you convert the RGB image to a grayscale image?